-The Heart of Glass Schools and Colleges Programme is a pilot scheme working with key partner schools in St Helens.
-A key output will be a series of online resource packs that complement the Heart of Glass Programme, aimed at different key stages and available for all schools and colleges in St Helens and delivering CPD to local schools networks.
+The Heart of Glass Schools and Colleges Programme was a pilot scheme working with key partner schools in St Helens.
+A key output of this projects was a series of online resource packs that complement the Heart of Glass Programme, aimed at different key stages and available for all schools and colleges in St Helens and delivering CPD to local schools networks.

-Cathy Cross is Artist in Residence: Schools and Colleges.
-As well as developing her own practice - which will include bringing in additional artists to collaborate with - she aims to become truly embedded in the key schools and respond to partnerships collaboratively with teachers and pupils.
+Cathy Cross worked with Heart of Glass as Artist in Residence: Schools and Colleges.
+As well as developing her own practice - which will include bringing in additional artists to collaborate with - she aimed to become truly embedded in the key schools and respond to partnerships collaboratively with teachers and pupils.

 St Cuthberts Catholic High School, St Helens